Doreen Ingrams: Later life

 In her third career Doreen Ingrams spent 12 years as a Senior Assistant in the Arabic Service of the BBC, where she was in charge of talks and magazine programmes, especially programmes for women.
 Gathering material for these, she travelled widely, and after her retirement in 1967 she kept closely in touch with developments in the Arab world.

 In 1972 she made use of little-known archive material to produce a work of lasting historical significance in Palestine Papers 1917-1922: Seeds of Conflict (1972, new edition by Eland in 2009), pinpointing the responsibility of British ministers and officials for the subsequent tragedy in Palestine.
 She was a founder-member of the Council for the Advancement of Arab-British Understanding (Caabu) and served for many years on its executive committee.
 With her daughter Leila, she edited and published in 16 volumes the Records of Yemen 1798-1960 (1993).

 At a reception in her honour in 1994 the members of the Arab Club in Britain presented her with a silver tray as a symbol of "her outstanding contribution to the promotion of Arab-British understanding".
-For their pioneer work in Southern Arabia Harold and Doreen Ingrams were awarded jointly the Gold Medal of the Royal Geographical Society (1940) and the Lawrence of Arabia Medal of the Royal Society for Asian Affairs (1939) - the only time either organisation offered a joint award.
+For their pioneer work in Southern Arabia Harold and Doreen Ingrams were awarded jointly the Gold Medal of the Royal Geographical Society (1940) and the Lawrence Memorial Medal of the Royal Society for Asian Affairs (1939) - the only time either organisation offered a joint award.
 In addition, Doreen received in 1993 the Sir Richard Burton Medal of the Royal Asiatic Society.